JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Interface-Signoff-Marvo.md

 # Interface Signoff

 ## Subsystem Function
-The interface conditions a chosen set of analog voltage and analog current output ranges coming from the sensor subsystem to be within the 0 V to 5V or 1 V to 5 V range then outputs these conditioned signals to the microcontroller.
+The interface conditions a chosen set of analog voltage and analog current output ranges coming from the sensor subsystem to be within the 0 V to 5 V or 1 V to 5 V range then outputs these conditioned signals to the microcontroller.
 Digital signals do not connect with the interface but instead go straight to the microcontroller.

 ## Subsystem Constraints
-1) Must scale the following voltage ranges to 0 V to 5 V: 0 V to 3 V, 0 V to 10 V, -10 V to +10 V, and -5 V to +5 V
+1) Must scale the following voltage ranges to 0 V to 5 V:
+*
+   0 V to 3 V
+*
+   0 V to 10 V
+ *
+   -10 V to +10 V
+*
+   -5 V to +5 V

-2) Must convert the following current range to 1 V to 5 V: 4 mA to 20 mA
+2) Must convert a current signal of 4 to 20 mA to a voltage signal of 1 to 5 V
-3) Components must be RoHS compliant.
+3) Components must be RoHS compliant
-4) Must operate off of 5 V from the power system.
+4) Must operate off of 5 V from the power system

 ## System Schematic